Accessories and I/O

 Apple purchased the entirety of Beats by Dre in order to implement Beats Music into the future Apple Music.
 This purchase included the Beats headphone line, which Apple has maintained to this day.

 Some rumors suggest the Beats line will eventually disappear due to the existence of AirPods, but this is unlikely.
-Apple essentially owns the wireless headphone market between both brands.
+Apple controls a large portion of the headphone market thanks to the two brands.

 Apple Smart Battery Case